Five-star savvy travellers and the city's elite flock to the first Four Seasons in China's capital.

 BEIJING, Nov.
-9, 2012 /CNW/ - Since ancient times a centre of learning, achievement and power, more recently host to the world's greatest sporting festival, and today, the cultural heart of China with its dynamic visual arts movement, rich performing arts community, emerging architecture and vibrant culinary scene.
+8, 2012 /CNW/ - Beijing – since ancient times a centre of learning, achievement and power, and today the cultural heart of China with its dynamic visual arts movement, performing arts community, architecture and culinary scene.
 And now, China's capital is home to a new temple of modernity and style: welcome to the new Four Seasons Hotel Beijing.

-"We are so delighted to share the new Four Seasons Hotel Beijing with travellers and residents of the city," says General Manager Sanjiv Hulugalle.
+"We are so delighted to share the new Four Seasons Hotel Beijing with travellers and residents of the city," says Sanjiv Hulugalle, general manager of the 313-room Hotel.
 "Like the city itself, our Hotel harmoniously marries Chinese tradition with a contemporary aesthetic, in a setting of luxury and the highly personalized service for which Four Seasons is world-renowned."

 In the Liangmahe area of the Central Business District, close to the Third Diplomatic Precinct and amid Beijing's vibrant cultural scene, Four Seasons unveils an impressive building blending ancient Chinese themes with up-to-the-minute design aesthetic, technologies and luxurious comfort.